Sat. October 4th 7:30

 Sliding scale admission

-Burnham Presents absorbs the ticket processing fees and all proceeds after expenses go to the musicians.
+We absorb the ticket processing fees and all proceeds after expenses go to the musicians.
+Cuts in funding for the arts are being felt far and wide for the touring musicians that perform at Burnham Presents.

 TICKETS HERE